desultory/ugrd/readme.md

 Imports are used to hook into the general processing scheme, and become part of the main `InitramfsGenerator` object.

 Portions are loaded into the InitramfsGenerator's `config_dict` which is an `InitramfsConfigDict`

+`imports` are defined with the first key being the nameof the import type, the value being the path of the python module to be imported, which has a list containing functions to be imported, in order.

 Imported functions have access to the entire `self` scope, giving them full control of whatever other modules are loaded when they are executed, and the capability to dynamically create new functions.